-Ukraine president extends tour of war’s front-line areas
+Ukrainian president extends tour of war’s front-line areas

 Expectations of a Ukrainian push against Russian positions are mounting as the weather improves and Western-supplied weapons for Kyiv arrive.

 Germany said late Monday it has delivered the 18 Leopard II tanks it had promised to Ukraine.
-The United Kingdom, Poland, Canada and Norway have also delivered promised tanks.
+Poland, Canada, Norway and Portugal have also delivered promised Leopard tanks.
+Ukraine’s Defense Minister Oleksii Reznikov said on Twitter that the first British Challenger 2 battle tanks had arrived, too.

 Russia has kept up its long-range bombardment of Ukraine areas, but its nighttime attacks with Iranian-made Shahed exploding drones are causing little damage.